A. L. Zissu: Sentencing, reprieve, and death

-Avram and Rachel Zissu finally emigrated on July 17, 1956, reaching Vienna first, and then taking an El Al flight to Tel Aviv; they arrived there, alongside Jean Cohen and Moscovici with their families, on the night of July 18.
+Abrahram and Rachel Zissu finally emigrated on July 17, 1956, reaching Vienna first, and then taking an El Al flight to Tel Aviv; they arrived there, alongside Jean Cohen and Moscovici with their families, on the night of July 18.
 Addressing the small crowd gathered for an impromptu welcome ceremony, Zissu noted that his time in prison, as well as his ultimate arrival in Israel, had solidified his belief in miracles.
 He was rushed into a hospital, but died of a heart attack in Tel Aviv less than two months after his arrival.
 Journalist Henry Marcus delivered his obituary, which he had initially prepared as a biographical notice to celebrate Zissu's arrival, over Israel Radio.
 His funeral was attended by some of Israel's leading figures, among them Golda Meir, Yosef Sprinzak, and the WJC's Nahum Goldmann.
 Goldmann personally delivered the funeral oration.